Thomas-Mildner/KP-DataBinding/README.md

 ### Part 1

-* bind an object to a gui with vue.js techniques
+* Create a tiny registration form by using the Vue.js basics and display the created data in a second view fragment

 ### Part 2

 * ICNDB-API [Homepage](http://www.icndb.com/)
+* TypeScript hands-on
 * Display a different count of jokes
-* Replace the first and lastname in all displayed jokes at once with data binding (performance)
+* Replace the first and last name in all displayed jokes at once with data binding (performance)

 ### Part 3

-* implement an own observer for gui data binding
+* Implement a custom observer to understand the underlying concepts of Vue.js